gardener/gardener-extension-registry-cache/docs/usage/upstream-credentials.md

 ## How to configure the registry cache to use upstream registry credentials?

-1. Create an immutable Secret with the upstream registry credentials
+1. Create an immutable Secret with the upstream registry credentials in the Garden cluster

    ```bash
    % kubectl create -f - <<EOF